7 Ways to Build Brand Awareness with Email Marketing and Demand Generation

 • 88 percent of smartphone users check email on their phones regularly.

-How to Use Email Marketing to Build Brand Awareness
+How to Use Email Marketing to Build Brand Awareness with B2B Buyers

 For B2B marketing teams looking to make an impression and stay top-of-mind with their audiences, email is the obvious choice.
 Of course, to enjoy the benefits of email marketing, it’s essential to approach it strategically.
 We’ve put together a list of seven best practices to help you build your brand, grab prospects’ attention, and stay top-of-mind all the way through the buyer’s journey.